-Australian Open 2017: Murray upset by Zverev
+Australian Open: No. 1s Murray, Kerber exit

 His attacking style is certainly an anomaly in tennis yet it was effective against Murray after a promising conclusion to 2016.

 The Russian-born 29-year-old, who rallied from two sets down against John Isner in round two, approached the net 118 times, winning 65 of those points against one of tennis' best counter-punchers.

-Murray, though, will particularly rue not serving out the first set at 5-3.
+"Andy didn't play his best tennis," 1987 Wimbledon champion Pat Cash, a serve-and-volleyer in his day, told CNN.
+"But Zverev has a big lefty serve.
+He attacked the net, attacked Murray's short second serve from time to time.

+"That was a classic example of what we used to do to baseliners, just get in their head.
+You could see how angry Murray was."

 In the fourth, attempting to serve out the affair, Zverev hit a gutsy smash into the corner at 0-15, then a stunning, short volley at 15-30.
 On a first match point, Murray erred on a forehand.